 Cover and cook on low for about 5-6 hours.
 Note: About 30 minutes before this is ready, you'll want to start cooking your spaghetti noodles, if using.
 About 10-15 minutes before serving, sprinkle with shredded mozzarella cheese.

 Cover again and allow cheese to melt.

-- 1 cup shredded mozzarella cheese or more if you like
+- 1 cup shredded mozzarella cheese (more if you prefer)

 - In a second bowl, mix together panko bread crumbs with garlic powder, oregano and basil.